 The primary distinction between a business and a hobby is intent — in this case, intent to make a profit.
 The IRS has a useful list of factors to consider when determining if your hobby is actually classified as a business.

 This one is a head-scratcher.
 If you earn income from illegal activities, “such as money from dealing illegal drugs,” the IRS says you must report it.
 An honest criminal, perhaps?

 Speaking of stuff that’s illegal, the IRS also says you must report any bribes you receive as income.
 There are also separate sections about stolen property and kickbacks — you need to report these, too.

 If creditors forgive some or all of your debt, the IRS considers this income.
 There are some exceptions to this rule, such as debt canceled as a gift or inheritance and student loan debt forgiven under certain programs.

 You can view the full list of exceptions (it’s a long one!) on the IRS website.
 Debt forgiveness is a complex topic, so be sure to go over your specific situation with a tax expert.

 Here’s where things start to get interesting.
 There are also dozens of things the IRS does not need you to report as income.
 Again, it’s a long list, so be sure to visit the IRS’s official tax guide before filing your taxes this year.

 1. Olympic Medals and Other Winnings

-Thanks to a new bill signed into law by President Barack Obama last fall, you won’t have to pay income tax if you win an Olympic or Paralympic medal and the associated prize money if you made less than $1 million that year.
-In the past, athletes were subject to a “victory tax” on their winnings, which were $25,000 for a gold medal, $15,000 for a silver and $10,000 for a bronze.
-The IRS still wants you to report this income; it just won’t tax you on it.
+You won’t have to pay income tax if you win an Olympic or Paralympic medal and the associated prize money if you made less than $1 million that year — great news for anyone who competed in this year’s Winter Games.
+In the past, athletes were subject to a “victory tax” on their winnings, but no longer.

 2. Child Support